sethuiyer/Image-to-Image-Search/README.md

 ## Tips
+* Install elasticsearch and always check if elastic search process is running before launching server.py or index_database.py.

 * Instead of using the upload functionality, paste all your images inside `static/img` folder followed by `python index_database.py` to index all those images.